thesunshade/sutta-index/src/readMe.md

 "The index should draw a person in and excite their curiosity."

 "An otherwise insignificant mention of a topic _outside_ of a stock passage that is usually treated in a stock passage should be indexed."

+While creating, focus mor on collecting than sorting